 Where can I learn more about my Aeroplan account and activity?

 To find everything you need, like your points balance, profile information, and transaction history, simply sign in to your Aeroplan account using your Aeroplan number and password (or do the same on your Air Canada App).

 If you’ve misplaced your Aeroplan number, you can retrieve it online, or call the Aeroplan Contact Center at 1-800-361-5373 for assistance.

-We have paused expiry of points until September 30, 2022.
-This means that between now and September 29, 2022 any Aeroplan points which would have expired, will not.
-Effective September 30, 2022, our normal 18-month expiration policy will once again apply.
-Learn more about our Aeroplan policies during these unprecedented circumstances.
+NOTE: We have paused expiry of points until May 31, 2023.
+This means that between now and May 30, 2023, any Aeroplan points which would have expired, will not.
+Effective May 31, 2023, our normal 18-month expiration policy will once again apply.

 Staying active is easy!
 Just earn or redeem at least 1 Aeroplan point within an 18-month period.
 Discover some of the interesting ways you can use your points, and find out more about our points expiry policy.